 - Website reputation – always need links out to reputation online

-- One example of having Highest Level Content was through utilizing your own curated policy guideline, cited here.
+- One example of having the Highest Level Content was through utilizing your own curated policy guideline, cited here.

 - The document insinuates the external links to reliable sources should almost always be utilized for every piece of content developed.
 Whether it be to .gov, .edu. org.
 There should always be external link building citing sources.
 They should be cited at the bottom of the content, or open in a new tab within the context.
 External links have, in my experience, been more suggested or passively expected.
-But in order to establish trustworthiness, it seems that linking to reliable sources that already have high authority would be a crucial step in optimization of a page.
+But in order to establish trustworthiness, it seems that linking to reliable sources that already have high authority would be a crucial step in the optimization of a page.

 - EAT (Expertise, Authoritativeness, Trustworthiness)

 - Content threshold likely must be increased to 500-600 and have a solid H1 title always – really seems like examples of solid content are much more extensive in content.
 Possibly 1000+.
-In each example given between a Low Quality page and a High Quality page, it was extremely apparent that the HQ page often times had 2 to 4 times more content than the LQ if you were not taking anything else into consideration.
+In each example given between a Low-Quality page and a High-Quality page, it was extremely apparent that the HQ page often times had 2 to 4 times more content than the LQ if you were not taking anything else into consideration.

 - Website reputation within the content as well, such a awards, accolades, ratings, and testimonials that all link back to the original site they are featured on.

 - There was also thorough mention of offering as many assets on a page as possible, so imagery and/or video still seems encouraged or even expected.

 - If the topic of the page could be considered a candidate for needing freshness (Florida marijuana laws for example) the pages will need to be refreshed more often.
 Think about the content that you produce and how often it should be refreshed to maintain freshness.
 Also consider if you feature dates or places in time (like having titles that feature previous years).